 would return the type object

 for it.
-To illustrate this, consider for example:
+To illustrate this, consider the following example:

 Why Not Use instanceof